China looks to ocean for cheaper way of cooling power-hungry data centres

 Data centres are fitted with server racks that store and process internet data, and consume large amounts of energy to cool their computer networks.
 Power costs represent up to 70% of operation expenses at a data centre in China, according to statistics from Greenpeace.

-Shenzhen-listed maritime tech firm Highlander (300065.SZ) is teaming up with the local government on the construction, and internet service provider Beijing Sinnet technology (300383.SZ) will oversee its operation in the future, it said.
+Shenzhen-listed maritime tech firm Highlander is teaming up with the local government on the construction, and internet service provider Beijing Sinnet technology will oversee its operation in the future, it said.

 The overall design of the centre has been finalised, and an initial survey of an area off the coast was done, it added.